Security National Financial (SNFCA)

 nullAI Analysis | Feedback

-Scott M. Quist, Chairman of the Board, President and Chief Executive Officer
+Scott M. Quist, President and Chief Executive Officer

-Scott M. Quist has served as Chairman of the Board and Chief Executive Officer of Security National Financial Corporation since September 14, 2012, and as President since 2002.
-He has been a director of the company since 1986 and previously served as First Vice President from 1986 to 2002.
-Before joining Security National Financial, Mr. Quist was a tax specialist with Peat, Marwick, Mitchell, & Co. from 1980 to 1982.
-He has held leadership roles in various trade associations, including Treasurer and a director of The National Association of Life Companies from 1986 to 1991, and a member of the Board of Governors of the Forum 500 Section of the American Council of Life Insurance.
-He is currently a director and past president of the National Alliance of Life Companies.
-Mr. Quist also serves as Chairman, President & Chief Executive Officer of Security National Life Insurance Co. and Southern Security Life Insurance Co., Inc. He holds a B.S. degree in Accounting and a law degree from Brigham Young University.
-His father, George R. Quist, was the founder, Chairman & CEO of the company.
+Scott M. Quist has served as Chairman of the Board and Chief Executive Officer of Security National Financial Corporation since September 14, 2012.
+He has also held the position of President since 2002 and has been a director of the company since 1986.
+Earlier in his career, Mr. Quist was a tax specialist with Peat, Marwick, Mitchell, & Co. in Dallas, Texas, from 1980 to 1982.
+He served as Treasurer and a director of The National Association of Life Companies from 1986 to 1991, and is a past president and current director of the National Alliance of Life Companies.
+Mr. Quist holds a B.S. in Accounting and a law degree from Brigham Young University.

 Garrett S. Sill, Chief Financial Officer and Treasurer